Mihály Károlyi: Private life in interwar period

+Anti-fascism

+In August 1944, Károlyi, as president of the Hungarian Council in Great Britain, and his colleagues held a meeting to protest against the ongoing genocidal persecution of Hungarian Jews.
+Throughout the Horthy era, Károlyi was in a state of official disgrace in his homeland.

+Post WW2

 In 1946, Károlyi, who by that time had become a socialist, returned to Hungary and from 1947 to 1949 served as the Hungarian Ambassador to France.
 In 1949, he resigned in protest over the show trial and execution of László Rajk.

 He wrote two volumes of memoirs in exile; Egy egész világ ellen ("Against the Entire World") in 1925 and Memoirs: Faith without Illusion in 1954.

 He died in Vence, France, on 19 March 1955 at the age of 80.

 Legacy

-During the socialist era of Hungary, Károlyi was praised as the founder of the first Hungarian republic.
+During the late Kádár era, Károlyi was praised as the founder of the first Hungarian republic.
 Many streets and other public places were named after him, and even a few statues were erected in his honor.
 The most famous one, sculpted by Imre Varga, was installed in Budapest's Kossuth Lajos tér in 1975.
 After the fall of communism his statue was repeatedly covered with red paint by unknown persons.
 At other times a wire was hung around his neck, a sign was hung on the wire with the inscription "I am responsible for Trianon".
 The statue was dismantled at dawn on 29 March 2012, as part of the redevelopment of Kossuth Square, and transported to a foundry in Kőbánya, Finally Károlyi's statue was moved to Siófok at the residence of its creator.
 By the 21st century however, the view on him has become mixed at best.
 Many Hungarians blame him for the disintegration of Greater Hungary and for the establishment of the Hungarian Soviet Republic of 1919.
 At the same time, throughout Hungary, most cities also renamed their own streets named after him, sometimes in a creative way.
 In Budapest for example the name of the prominent street in downtown, was changed from "Károlyi Mihály utca" to simply "Károlyi utca", removing the association with him.